LucySpass/angularLoadingComponent/README.md

 ## About
-It's a mini custom angular loading component.
-Still in development.
+It's a mini custom angular loading component with unclickable background.
+Feel free to check it out! :D